Overview of the Gippsland Ansteys

 - Muriel Fanny Essington Anstey (b 1880 in Walbundrie, Albury, Riverina, NSW, an Anstey Hero, she died in Armadale, Victoria in 1953);

-- Kathleen Rose Essington Anstey (b 1882, died 1964 Victoria, buried at Kyabram Cemetery)
+- Kathleen Rose Essington Anstey (b 14 March 1882, living with family in c1910.
+She never married and died on 10 August 1964 in Kyabram, buried at Kyabram Cemetery)

 - John Edwin Essington Anstey (b 1889 Greensborough, Victoria, died an infant, buried in Saint Helena (Saint Katherine Anglican) Churchyard, St Helena, Victoria)